davidlday/vscode-languagetool-linter/README.md

 In memory of [Adam Voss](https://github.com/adamvoss), original creator of the [LanguageTool for Visual Studio Code](https://github.com/languagetool-language-server/vscode-languagetool) extension.

-## Important Notes

-Version 0.4.0 broke on publication.
-I rolled back all the changes until I can figure out what happened.

 ## Features

 * Issue highlighting with hover description.